-You will be assisted by the director of human resources for appropriate care and assisting in proper reporting of the injury or illness.
-If you are injured on the job, you must immediately report to your supervisor.
-If you must remain off work for any period of time over three (3) days due to illness or personal injury, you must contact the director of human resources as soon as possible.
-The director of human resources and appropriate management staff will assist in arranging work which meets "light duty" restrictions, as needed and as available, to reduce lost time.
+Employee will be assisted by the Human Resources department for appropriate care and assisting in proper reporting of the injury or illness.
+If employee is injured on the job, employee must immediately report the injury to his/her supervisor.
+If employee must remain off work for any period of time over three (3) days due to illness or personal injury, employee must contact the Human Resources department as soon as possible.
+The Human Resources department and appropriate management staff will assist in arranging work which meets "light duty" restrictions, as needed and as available, to reduce lost time.
 No employee will be allowed to return to work without first providing the Authority's Return to Work Form within two (2) working days from the anticipated date of return.
-The Authority management staff will work with the workers' compensation carrier (if applicable) and physicians to assist with the assessment of the employee's ability to return to work as soon as possible.
+The Authority management staff will work with the workers' compensation carrier (if applicable) and physicians to assist with the assessment of the employee's ability to return to work.
+Together we will actively encourage the treating physician to release injured workers to work as soon as possible.

-By this joint effort, the Authority will help you recover at a more rapid rate, gain production for wages paid, minimize the wage loss, and reduce workers' compensation costs.
+By this joint effort, the Authority will help employee recover at a more rapid rate, gain production for wages paid, minimize wage losses, and reduce workers' compensation costs.